Vendicated/Vencord/README.md

 - PolishWording (Grammar) by Samwich
 - PlatformSpoofer by Drag
 - PurgeMessages by bhop & nyx
+- QuestCompleter by HappyEnderman, SerStars, maintained by thororen
 - QuestionMarkReplacement by nyx
 - Quoter by Samwich
 - RemixMe by kvba